MP for Kingston and Surbiton

 Leader of the Liberal Democrats

-Ed Davey is the Leader of the Liberal Democrats and MP for Kingston and Surbiton.
-He has led the party since August 2020 and previously served as Secretary of State for Energy and Climate Change (2012-2015), along with a series of Liberal Democrat spokesperson and leadership roles.
-He was first elected on 8 June 2017.
+Ed Davey is the Leader of the Liberal Democrats and the MP for Kingston and Surbiton.
+He has served in Parliament since 2017 and previously held senior government roles, including Secretary of State for Energy and Climate Change (2012–2015).
+He has led the Liberal Democrats since August 2020 and has held numerous frontbench and leadership positions within the party.

-He has 16 declared financial interests, including 6 entries for Employment and earnings - Ad hoc payments, 3 for Employment and earnings, 3 for Miscellaneous, 2 for Donations and other support (including loans) for MP activities, and 2 for Gifts, benefits and hospitality from UK sources.
+Has 16 declared financial interests, including multiple entries for employment and ad hoc payments, miscellaneous entries, donations and loans for MP activities, and gifts or hospitality from UK sources.

 Generated 21 February 2026